 Get more productive with time blocking

 Time blocking isn’t for everyone, but it is helpful if you need more structure and deliberate focus built into your workdays.
-Is it right for you?
-There’s no harm in finding out by giving it a try.

 By following the steps outlined here, you can be sure you’ve developed a smart, realistic plan that works toward a more efficient and effective workday–and you might just discover the secret to your optimal, most productive workday.